 - How do I increase the size of my EBS volume if I receive an error that there's no space left on my file system?

 Kernel panic occurs when the kernel detects an internal fatal error during operation.
 If the error occurs during the OS boot, then the kernel might not load properly.
 This causes an OS boot failure.

 Example kernel panic error message:

 Linux version 2.6.16-xenU (email@example.com) (gcc version 4.0.1 20050727 (Red Hat4.0.1-5)) #1 SMP Mon May 28 03:41:49 SAST 2007 Kernel command line: root=/dev/sda1 ro 4 Registering block device major 8 Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(8,1)

-For information on troubleshooting and resolving a kernel panic error, see these topics:
+For information on how to troubleshoot and resolve a kernel panic error, see the following AWS Knowledge Center articles:

-- I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance.
-How can I fix this?
+- Why do I see a "Kernel panic" error after I upgrade the kernel or reboot my EC2 Linux instance?

 - How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?

-To fix this error, you can install the cloud-init package to your instance.
+To correct this error, run the following command to install the cloud-init package on your instance:

 $ sudo yum install cloud-init